operasoftware/devopera/articles/_posts/2009-06-16-taking-the-web-into-our-own-hands.md

 title: Taking the Web Into Our Own Hands, One Computer at a Time
 authors:
 - lawrence-eng
+intro: 'This article explains what is Opera Unite, discusses “the Internet’s unfulfilled promise” and explains how it led to us creating Opera Unite, and shares some inspirational ideas to illustrate what you can do with it.'
 tags:
 - unite
 - labs